HOW THE ATTACK WORKS

 -

-Abuse of trusted roles: Service units often enjoy broad access with minimal oversight.
+Abuse of trusted roles: Service units enjoy broad access with minimal oversight.

 -

-Ongoing vulnerability: Cloned cards can be kept and used at any time, long after their creation.
+Ongoing vulnerability: Cloned cards can be kept and used anytime, long after creation.

 SECURITY SOLUTIONS FOR BUSINESSES AND BUILDING MANAGEMENT